Filters & Display

-The page default is to view transactions, but you can use the “By Transaction/By Trend” toggle to change the overall display of the page.
+The page displays a view of transactions, but you can click the “View Trends” button to view trends information.
 The different ways you can filter and set the display of transactions is described fully on this page.
 To learn more about viewing transactions by trend, see our Trends View documentation.

-transaction.op:!pageload automatically gets added.
+"Frontend" includes all frontend transactions, without a specific focus on Web Vitals.
 This generally corresponds to page transitions handled internally in SPA frameworks, such as React or Vue.
 Note that if you've selected a backend project, this mode also displays backend transactions.